SeanE15/data_representaton_project/README.md

 ### <div align="center">Introduction</div>

 Hello, and welcome to my Github Repository.
 This repository has been created in order to satify the work required to complete the Data Representation module - which is a key part to my completion of the HDip in Computer Science with Data Analytics at the Atlantic Technological University.
-This repository contains one main body of work - a project in which we were tasked with writing a program that creates and comsumes RESTful APIs.
+This repository contains one main body of work - a project in which we were tasked with writing a program that creates and consumes RESTful APIs.
 We had to create a web application in Flask that has a RESTful API and link the app with one or more database tables.
 We then had to create a webpage that consumes the API (ie. perform CRUD operations).

 ----